Nothing is more valuable than the benefit of hindsight from someone with experience, especially if you want to become a mnemonics dictionary.

 Basically, most mnemonics dictionaries serve as a crutch.

 Some mnemonics dictionaries show you pictures that will help you remember words.
-They could be for medical terminology or help remembering vocabulary while learning a language.
+They could be for medical terminology or help remembering vocabulary while learning a foreign tongue directly from a language learning book.

 But the difference between Chineasy and the kind of mnemonics dictionaries I create is this: